Jeffrey Bernfeld, CFP®, MBA

 Experience & Expertise

 Jeff is a Partner & Practice Lead in the firm’s Private Client Group.
-He joined Greenspring after a successful career as a business executive in companies including McKinsey & Company and General Mills.
-Jeff specializes in helping clients assess their long-term financial goals and then works closely with them to develop, implement, monitor, and periodically reassess a financial plan so that these objectives are successfully met.
+He joined Greenspring after a successful career as a business executive at companies including McKinsey & Company and General Mills.
+Jeff specializes in helping clients evaluate their long-term financial goals.
+He works closely with them to develop, implement, monitor, and periodically reassess their financial plans, helping to ensure they achieve their goals.

 Get Better Acquainted With Jeff